marczz/mzlinux_pages/security/password_strength.md

 | ]M:aEH   | 10^16 years | 4 months |

-The [Haystack GRC calculator](https://www.grc.com/haystack.htm) gives for the weaker of these three ten billions of centuries to be cracked with a massive cracked array.
+The [Haystack GRC calculator](https://www.grc.com/haystack.htm) gives for the weaker of these three ten giga centuries to be cracked with a massive cracked array.

 While zxcvbn test estimate the first two to be cracked in less than a second.